fieso170/fieso170/README.md

 ### 🌸 About Me
-- 🎓 Student from Belgium
+- 🎓 IT Student from Belgium
 - 💻 Passionate about making cool projects
-- 🌱 Craving for knowledge and improvement
+- 🌱 Craving for general knowledge and improvement
 - ☁️ Dreaming big and chasing growth every day